astrocodex/astrocodex.github.io/intro.md

 Anyone is welcome to use, download, and modify the materials on this site to suit their teaching needs.
 We ask that *solutions* to the exercises in this repository (whether ours or your own) *not* be distributed publicly.

 **Solutions** to the exercises are stored in a private GitHub repository within the ```astrocodex``` organization.
-Instructors desiring solutions for any subset of the exercises are encouraged to submit a request to imad.pasha@yale.edu.
+Instructors desiring solutions for any subset of the exercises are encouraged to submit a request to **astrocodex@googlegroups.com**.
 Solutions will be provided upon reasonable evidence of an instructor role.
 We ask instructors to use discretion with solutions; as these exercises are designed for use in a classroom setting, their longevity is aided by a lack of solution proliferation.

 ## Contributing